UK LAW AND JAPANESE KNOTWEED

 Why Do We Need Laws For Japanese Knotweed?

 It’s not that Japanese knotweed is poisonous or harmful, it’s not, to humans or animals.
 You could even make a Japanese knotweed pie!
 The real danger of Japanese knotweed lies in its destruction.
 Japanese knotweed is in fact a first coloniser of volcanos, which explains the strengths and durability of the plant.
-Which can break through concrete, tarmac, almost anything that stands in its path.
+Which can break through gaps in concrete, tarmac and exploit weaknesses of almost anything that stands in its path.

 This destruction causes havoc and has a major effect on the value of a property and the surrounding properties.
 The average devaluation in the UK is currently £23,530 for a property effected by Japanese knotweed.
 The most that we have seen was a property that was reduced by a massive £120,000 due to Japanese knotweed growing in the garden.